 If your child is bitten by a dog, contact your doctor, particularly if the dog is not yours.
 Some dog bites need to be treated in an emergency department.
 The force of a dog's bite can actually result in a fracture (broken bone).
 Some dog bites can seem minor on the surface but can cause deeper injuries to muscle, bone, nerves and tendons.

 While rare, rabies and other kinds of infections from dogs like bacterial infections can occur and should be treated as quickly as possible.
-Be sure to ask your doctor if your child needs antibiotics to prevent a dog bite from becoming infected.
+Always be sure to ask your doctor if your child needs antibiotics to prevent a dog bite from becoming infected.
 Not all cuts (lacerations) due to dog bites are stitched because this type of repair can increase the risk of infection.
 Your doctor will decide which lacerations should be stitched.

 Try to have the following information available to help the doctor determine the risk of infection and what kind of treatment, if any, your child needs: